Blendify/blender-manual/blender_docs/manual/preferences/input.rst

 Emulate 3 Button Mouse
    Blender can be configured to work with pointing devices which don't have a middle-mouse button (such as a two-button mouse, Apple single-button mouse, or laptop touch-pad).
-   The functionality of the 3 mouse buttons will then be be emulated with key/mouse-button combinations as shown in the table below.
+   The functionality of the 3 mouse buttons will then be emulated with key/mouse button combinations as shown in the table below.

    .. list-table:: Shortcuts for supported mouse hardware
       :header-rows: 1